BenjiYang/Hello-World/README.md

 There are 7 articles but actually they are linked with each other.
-I found them from Nginx website, although it is not chosen in HSBC, but actually the explanation is not hard selling Nginx.
+I found them from Nginx website, although it is not chosen, but actually the explanation is not hard selling Nginx.
 Actually it is presenting in a generic way.
 The design pattern and architecture are pretty similar for Spring-Cloud-Netflix.

 For all: 1&7